gwen-williams/WeedsPy_MCMC/README.md

 We include two generalised scripts, called `WeedsPy_MCMC.py` and `WeedsPy_MCMC.class`.
 Variables are set by the use in `paramfile.txt`, and are read in by the `read_param_file` function.
 We use the `emcee` Python package to explore the parameter space of the CLASS/Weeds LTE synthetic spectra.
 All function that carry out the emcee are located in a Python class object.
 Variables from the paramfile, and others set by the use in their main script, are passed to the class object.

 These scripts give the user the option of exploring either 2, 4 or 5 free parameters in the synthetic spectra.
 The parameters explored are as follows:
-* two free parameters: column density and temperature
+* two free parameters : column density and temperature
-* four free parameters: column density, temperature, centroid velocity, velocity width
+* four free parameters : column density, temperature, centroid velocity, velocity width
-* five free parameters: column density, temperature, centroid velocity, velocity width, source size.
+* five free parameters : column density, temperature, centroid velocity, velocity width, source size.

 Missing parameters in these use-cases are fixed by the user.

 ## User guide

-We include two scripts, called WeedsPy.py and WeedsPy.class.
-Variables are set by the user in paramfile.txt, and read in by the read_params_file function.
+We include two scripts, called `WeedsPy_MCMC.py` and `WeedsPy_MCMC.class`.

 ### Directories and files